Let us open with prayer.

 The power of the mind

 Jesus taught that miracles need faith and prayer.
-Faith and prayer are aspects of mind.
+Faith and prayer are applications of mind.
 And the mind has enormous powers.

 I’m going to tell you a true story told to me by a member here at CEMC.
 I’m not going to name the member because, while she has told me that she doesn’t mind this incident being known, I haven’t had the chance to ask her if she would feel comfortable being named in the context of this talk.